-If you haven’t reviewed your policy recently, make sure you’re fully protected by visiting our guide to storm and hail damage coverage.
-Understanding what your policy covers—and the steps required to file a successful claim—can save you time, money, and potential disputes later.
+If you haven't reviewed your policy recently, take time to understand your storm and hail coverage before hurricane season peaks.
+Knowing what your policy covers and the steps required to file a successful claim can save you time, money, and potential disputes later.

-Below is a detailed, step-by-step guide for landlords dealing with storm damage restoration, from safety and documentation to hiring contractors and communicating with tenants.
+Below is a detailed, step-by-step guide for landlords dealing with hurricane damage restoration, from safety and documentation to hiring contractors and communicating with tenants.

 Inspect the property safely and quickly

-Notify tenants immediately about known hazards and remind them not to re-enter the property until you’re certain it is safe.
+Notify tenants immediately about known hazards and remind them not to re-enter the property until you're certain it's safe.
 Many tenants, particularly those with pets or personal belongings inside, may try to return prematurely.
 Clear communication helps protect them and limits your liability exposure.

 If you're managing a single-family home, don't forget to inspect detached structures such as garages, sheds, fences, and carports.
 These areas often sustain damage that goes unnoticed until it becomes a larger problem.